Charles Sumner

 During the Grant administration, Sumner fell out of favor with his party.
 He supported the annexation of Alaska but opposed Grant's proposal to annex Santo Domingo.
-After leading senators to defeat the Santo Domingo Treaty in 1870, Sumner denounced Grant in such terms that reconciliation was impossible, and Senate Republicans stripped Sumner of his power.
+After leading senators to defeat the Santo Domingo Treaty in 1870, Sumner denounced Grant in terms that made reconciliation impossible, and Senate Republicans stripped Sumner of his power.
 Sumner opposed Grant's 1872 reelection and supported Liberal Republican Horace Greeley.
 Sumner died in office less than two years later.